 Granite pavers, available in a broad range of colors, are widely used for driveway paving.
 Being a natural stone, granite is durable and sturdy.

 In fact, these natural paver stones have the potential to last a lifetime.
 If you are planning to install granite pavers on walkways and patios that receive regular foot traffic, then you will need at least a 2-inch thick granite.
+Go here and check about more information stone and tiles.

 Driveways, on the other hand, require a minimum of 3 inches thick pavers to endure vehicles and regular foot traffic.